Federal Civilian Agencies

 - Capture security and operations log data from mission-critical custom applications where the data doesn't fit neatly into a predetermined schema

 Fraud at government agencies is growing at an alarming rate and includes activities like the "social engineering" of call center personnel, "water-holing" schemes, phishing attacks and applications for undeserved benefits.
-Call data records, XML forms and structured data residing in a database are all good sources of information that can be used to analyze and detect fraud.
+Call data records, XML forms and structured data residing in a database are all sources of information that can be used to analyze and detect fraud.

 Splunk provides multiple checks to monitor and proactively prevent fraud by: